mattyoung101/tamara/papers/slides/sandia_presentation.typ

 Use one of Verilator, Icarus Verilog or Yosys' own cxxrtl to simulate a full design.
 - Each simulator has different trade-offs
 - Currently considering picorv32 or Hazard3 as the DUT
-//- Most likely will use Verilator or possibly cxxrtl
+- Most likely will use Verilator or cxxrtl

 #pause